Albany Entry Requirements

 Recommended Vaccinations

-- Hepatitis A and B - Recommended for most travelers
+- Hepatitis A and B: Recommended for travelers not already immune, if you plan extended stays.

 Health Insurance